-observations if the ratios of dollar debt over total liabilities, dollar assets over total assets, exports over total sales, and short-term liabilities over total liabilities are outside the range (-0.1, 1.1).
+We modify all accounting variables in the followings three ways.
+First, we inflate or deflate our data to 1996 values using December-to-December changes in the consumer price index.
+Second, we drop all firm-year observations if the accounting data are not self-consistent, because data on foreign currency liabilities and assets are inputted by hand.
+In particular, we drop observations if the ratios of dollar debt over total liabilities, dollar assets over total assets, exports over total sales, and short-term liabilities over total liabilities are outside the range (-0.1, 1.1).
 We also drop observations if the ratio of forward position over total assets is outside the range (-1.1, 1.1).
 Finally, we drop outliers of our key left-hand-side and right-hand-side variables.
 To do so, we construct a z score using the sample mean and standard deviation, and we then drop firm-year observations that have |z| > 2.

-Because we are interested in the effects of a devaluation on firms holding dollar debt, in the analysis below we interact $D^$ , $A^$ , and $F^$ with changes in the real exchange rate, $\Delta e$ .
+Because we are interested in the effects of a devaluation on firms holding dollar debt, in the analysis below we interact D^ , A^ , and F^ with changes in the real exchange rate, Δe .
 Our definition of e (the nominal exchange rate against the U.S. dollar, scaled by the local CPI) is consistent with the inflation adjustments described above.
-In all the specifications we report, we measure $\Delta e$ as the log change in the real exchange rate between Decembers of successive years.
+In all the specifications we report, we measure Δe as the log change in the real exchange rate between Decembers of successive years.
 Using e on inflation-adjusted values of debt is equivalent to using the nominal exchange rate on current values.
 According to this definition, a devaluation leads to a higher value of e.